-It all started in 1941 in a small garage in Courtland Avenue in Park Ridge, Illinois.
-A simple idea that gave birth to a product line that’s been growing and evolving for over 75 years.
+The history of Sewer Equipment started in 1941 in a small garage in Courtland Avenue in Park Ridge, Illinois.
+It began as a simple idea that gave birth to a product line that’s been growing and evolving for over 75 years.
 H.T.
-O’Brien was tinkering in his garage and he connected a two foot piece of flexible cable to a hand drill.
-He quickly discovered this simple tool could safely and effectively open his clogged kitchen sink, better than anything he had used in the past.
+O’Brien was tinkering in his garage when he connected a hand drill to a two-foot piece of flexible cable.
+He quickly discovered this simple tool could safely and effectively open a clogged kitchen sink, better than anything he had ever used.
 He built a few dozen of these tools, put them in the trunk of his car, and drove into Chicagoland to call on plumbers, hospitals, restaurants, and hotels.
-From this, a company was born.
+Soon, a company was born.

 Our current factory today is located in Dixon, Illinois after the move from Chadwick in 2012.
-You may recall that Dixon is the boyhood hometown of Ronald Reagan, a great president and a friend of American businessmen and women, but many of you probably do not know that Dixon is also the birthplace of one of the most simple, yet most important, product innovations in US history.
-A product that revolutionized the agricultural industry.
+You may recall that Dixon is the boyhood hometown of Ronald Reagan, a great president and a friend of American businessmen and women.
+However, many don’t know that Dixon is also the birthplace of one of the simplest product innovations in US history that revolutionized the agricultural industry.

-The industry today, the manufacturers in particular, have gone out of their way to make equipment more complex.
-All this complexity unfortunately is done at the expense of the operators and the mechanics in the interest of making a specification that is more difficult for competitors to meet or adding eye candy and glitz that catches people’s eye.
+The industry today, the manufacturers in particular have gone out of their way to make equipment more complex.
+Unfortunately, all this complexity comes at the expense of the operators and the mechanics.
+In the interest of making a specification that is more difficult for competitors to meet or adding eye candy and glitz that catches people’s eye.